Venusaur Best Moveset

 Run Chlorophyll on Venusaur.
 It's the ability that defines how you build around it and the main reason it holds a competitive niche.
 Venusaur also gets Overgrow, but they don't compare.

-Venusaur fills the attacker role.
+Venusaur fills the setup sweeper role.
 It's a mixed attacker with base 82 Attack and 100 Sp.
 Atk.
 Base 80 Speed is workable.
 Faster than some, slower than many.
 And it's enough bulk to take a hit or two.

 Click a game to view version-specific details